symfony/symfony-docs/book/controller.rst

     Every route also has a special ``_route`` parameter, which is equal to the name of the route that was matched (e.g. ``hello``).
 Though not usually useful, this is also available as a controller argument.
+You can also pass other variables from your route to your controller arguments.
+See :doc:`/cookbook/routing/extra_information.`.

 .. _book-controller-request-argument: